AltarisV/TRAIL-PDF/README.md

 Afterwards, your browser will open a new Tab where you can use TRAIL.

 ### Prerequisites
-Before you begin, ensure you have met the following requirements:
+Before you begin, ensure you have:
 - You have an [OpenAI API Key](https://openai.com/blog/openai-api) and are at least Tier 1 (meaning you have charged at least $5 of credit).
-- You have have installed the latest version of [Docker](https://www.docker.com/products/docker-desktop).

 ### Speed and Estimated Costs
 Currently, generating alternative text for a PDF will take at least 6 seconds per page to stay within OpenAI's rate limits.